Guide to Work, Study, Travel and Living Abroad

 The author at the helm of the yawl Arcturus.

-Amazingly, I was along for this trip of a lifetime as volunteer crew—the owner had paid my way, provided the food onboard, and would pay for a return ticket from Tortola upon our successful delivery of his yacht to the islands, where he planned to use it over the winter months.
-The boat, a 40-foot, French-built sloop, was incredibly comfortable for the four of us onboard—myself, my father, another 20-something young woman and the volunteer French captain.
-We had a nice-sized galley with working refrigeration, ample sleeping space, and plenty of food (and coffee) for two weeks at sea.
+Amazingly, I was along for this trip of a lifetime as a volunteer crew member.
+The owner had paid my way, provided the food onboard, and would pay for a return ticket from Tortola upon our successful delivery of his yacht to the islands, where he planned to use it over the winter months.
+The 40-foot, French-built sloop boat was incredibly comfortable for the four of us onboard — my father, another 20-something young woman, and the volunteer French captain.
+We had a nicely-sized galley with working refrigeration, ample sleeping space, and plenty of food (and coffee) for two weeks at sea.

-Traveling the world by sailboat is a dream shared by many but experienced by few—more often than not thrown to the wind and destroyed by careers, commitments, and shore-side attachments.
-But for those who make the commitment to the sea, the life is incredibly rewarding—universal living, simple in its routines yet profoundly real.
+Traveling the world by sailboat is a dream shared by many but experienced by few — more often than not, thrown to the wind and destroyed by careers, commitments, and shore side attachments.
+But life is gratifying for those who commit to the sea — simple in its routines yet profoundly natural.

 Mia Karlsson at the helm of the yawl